mozilla/elasticutils/docs/debugging.rst

 ..
 Note::

-   If you add a ``pretty=1`` to the query string of the url that you're curling, then ElasticSearch will return a prettified response that's easier to read.
+   If you add a ``pretty=1`` to the query string of the url that you're curling, then Elasticsearch will return a prettified response that's easier to read.